esraesen/DSA210-Spring2025-Project/README.md

 - **Identify Trends**: Patterns linking genres, prices, playtime, and popularity will be identified.

 ## **Motivation**
-As a gamer, I've always been curious in what makes a game so popular on Steam.
-While some games offer brief, bite-sized pleasures, others need dozens of hours to finish.
-Does a game's time commitment affect how appealing it is to players?
-Driven by my interest about what makes some games unique, this project uses data science to investigate the relationship between gameplay durations and popularity on Steam.
+As someone who enjoys games, I’ve always wondered what makes a game so popular on Steam.
+Some games offer quick, fun moments, while others take dozens of hours to complete.
+Does the time a game takes to play affect how much players like it?
+Curious about what makes some games stand out, this project uses data science to explore the connection between gameplay length and popularity on Steam.

 ## Dataset
 - **Steam Game Data**: